Sampson and the Dreadful Serpent of Golant

 ‘To the back, now!’ orders the man to his family.
 They scuttle deeper into the cave’s depths.

-‘With me,’ the man barks to Samson, ‘Watch yourself.
+‘With me,’ the man barks to Sampson, ‘Watch yourself.
 It’s sly’.

 ‘What are we facing?’
-Samson whispers following the man.
+Sampson whispers following the man.

 ‘Serpent.
 Nothing I’ve ever seen before.’
 The man’s voice catches in his throat.